The Best Rotating Car Seats of 2026

 Access.
 A rotating car seat can also be a good option for parents with multiple kids in car seats who need access to their vehicle’s third row.
 “In vehicles with captain’s chairs in the second row, rear-facing convertible seats typically block access to the center aisle and thus block third-row access, which often prompts parents to turn kids forward-facing too soon in order to preserve that access,” explains Dr. Baer.
 “A rotating seat may allow for access to the center aisle and thereby encourage a parent to keep the child in the second row rear-facing longer.”

 Potential one-and-done install.
-If you’re using a traditional convertible car seat, you’ll need to install it once for rear-facing and then again when it’s time to forward-face.
+If you’re using a traditional convertible car seat, you’ll need to install it once in rear-facing mode and again when it’s time to forward-face.
 With most of the rotating car seats on our list (and many others on the market), install it once and you’re good to go.
 (One caveat is if you’re using your vehicle’s LATCH system to install your seat.
 In that case, you may need to reinstall the seat using your vehicle’s seat belt once your child hits a certain weight.
 Be sure to read your seat’s instruction manual carefully to learn the specifics of your car seat.)

 Size.
 The swivel feature—what makes rotating car seats great—is also why they take up more room in your back seat.
 You may not be able to place a rotating car seat directly next to another car seat (or another passenger) in some vehicles or achieve a three-across configuration if you have three car seat-aged children.
 And some rotating car seats are very large from front to back, so they are not ideal for sedans or smaller vehicles.